senzing-garage/knowledge-base/proposals/file-layout.md

 ### Git

+1. If a customer creates a git repository for their code, they should not have to include Senzing code in their repository.
 1. By separating the specification of Senzing files from their actual locations, Git repositories do not need to imbed Senzing code.
 1. Git does not support "soft linking".
 No soft-linking needed in this proposal for git repositories.